quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 This specification addresses the challenges of using JSON with constrained devices by defining a set of mapping rules to Concise Binary Object Representation (CBOR) [@!RFC7049] that preserve all semantic information, such that the original JSON string can be identically re-created.
 JSON Constrained Notation (JSCN) can be used directly by devices as a native data format, which can be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher-level systems.

 A primary goal of JSCN is to enable all JSON Object Signing and Encryption (JOSE) standards ([@!RFC7515], [@!RFC7516], [@!RFC7517], [@!RFC7518], [@!RFC7519]) to be used unmodified in constrained environments.
-One result is that OpenID Connect (which is based on JOSE) can be adopted as an identity management solution for the Internet of Things.
+One result is that [OpenID Connect](http://openid.net/connect/) (which utilizes JSON Web Tokens [@!RFC7519]) can more easily be adopted as an identity management solution for the Internet of Things.

 JSCN is designed to leverage, not replace, CBOR.
 Instead, JSCN specifies rules for re-coding JSON structures by mapping them to their CBOR parallels whenever possible, and then increasing the efficiency through introspection and replacement of well-known strings with compact references.

-All transcoding software must operate on a UTF-8 JSON string whenever complete round-trip compatibilityy to and from JSON is required, including mapping any contained non-structural whitespace (such as with JWTs for signature validation).
+All transcoding software must operate on a UTF-8 JSON string whenever complete round-trip compatibility to and from JSON is required, including mapping any contained non-structural whitespace (such as with JWTs for signature validation).
 If a transcoder is only operating with an already parsed JSON value (the result of `JSON.parse()` in JavaScript for instance), the round-trip can only guarantee semantic compatibility of the values as represented in that parsed context (only the JavaScript object will always match).

 A significant reduction in space is also provided in JSCN when the device and application contexts can make use of built-in or shared UTF-8 string references.
 These references provide a mapping of common JSON string values to an integer that used to replace the string in the resulting CBOR during re-coding.
 JSON string values are also introspected for data that has a more compact CBOR type (such as base64url and hexadecimal encoding).

-The use of this specification can provide guarantees that the JSON byte strings before and after re-coding will be identical across implementations, but it does not currently require any resulting CBOR byte strings to also be canonical.
-It also defines basic API rules for constrained software such that directly accessing the CBOR data values will provide a uniform view to an application even if the underlying CBOR has been re-coded in various ways.
+The use of this specification can ensure that a UTF-8 JSON string before and after re-coding will be byte-for-byte identical across implementations whereas the CBOR encoding is not designed to have this property and may vary.
+There are basic API rules defined for constrained software such that directly accessing the CBOR data values will always provide a uniform view to an application even if the underlying CBOR has been re-coded in alternative forms.

 ## Terminology